LeTanque/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+Express is really cool.
+It's a minimal web app framework.
+I learned that it can be expanded upon with middleware; in many, almost unlimited, directions.
+I also learned that Express acts like an ambassador of sorts for front end to back end.
+Languages and frameworks can be different, but we have been using it to connect React to an SQLite db.

 - [ ] Describe Middleware?
+Middleware is something that runs in between two pieces of software.
+In my experience, helmet is a great example of middleware.
+It resides at the topmost level of the programs architecture and injects modified headers into every request the server serves.

 - [ ] Describe a Resource?
+If this was in person, I'd ask for context.
+But assuming we're talking about express, a resource is something the server uses and/or serves.
+Examples would be tables in a database.

 - [ ] What can the API return to help clients know if a request was successful?
+A 200 status code!

 - [ ] How can we partition our application into sub-applications?
+We can use and Express app to mount other express apps.
+.use()

 ## Project Setup